 Your data will be processed solely in Italy and within the European Economic Area.

 Your rights with regard to the personal data we hold under EU Regulation 2016/679

 You can exercise your rights any time, as set out by Article 7, par.
 3, and articles 15 and following of EU regulation 2016/679:

 - right to access personal data

 - right to rectification and erasure of personal data;

 - right to object to processing of personal data

-- right to legal claim to Italian Data Protection Autority.
+- right to lodge a complaint with Italian Data Protection Authority.

 You can exercise your rights by sending us an email at firstname.lastname@example.org or a letter addressed to CESIE, via Roma, 94 – 90133 – Palermo, Italy.
 For further information: phone number: +39 0916164224; fax: +39 0915640816.

 Further information concerning data processing can be added when collecting data.